Beloba03/Trutops-TAF-Updater/README.md

 - **Validation** to ensure a .GEO file with the requested revision exists, with user confirmation for unmatched files.
 - **Support for design and production parts**, handling both numerical and lettered revision formats and allowing transition between these formats.
 - **Part type support** for HEX, CAB, ELB with a specific part number structure.
-- **Optional features** include part number replacement in specific TAFs and backup storage for modified TAF files, linked to log entries.
+- **PDF search** to make looking for programs containing specific parts easier
+- **PDF/program validation** to make sure that programs are made for the latest version of TAF files

 ## Modules Required

 This program utilizes Python standard libraries including `re`, `os`, `shutil`, and `datetime`.
 The main modules include:

-- `main.py`
+- `main_tkinter.py`
 - `file_handling.py`
+- `PDF_module.py`
+- `pdf_taf_checker.py`

 ## Setup

 ### Prerequisites

 - Python 3.11.7 or newer.
-Tested on both Unix and Windows OS environments.
+- Windows
+- PyMuPDF 1.24.1 or newer.
 - Configuration: Directories for GEO, TAF, and backups must be specified in the `config.txt` file.

 ### Installation